Thank you for visiting our website.

 Register to have BlazeAid volunteers working with you.

 Registration is easy, and you’ll be glad you did it.
 Please contact the Camp Coordinator to register for assistance – there’s no red tape, and can be done in as little as 10 minutes.

-Sometimes, we receive donated fencing materials, which are distributed on a needs-basis.
+Sometimes we receive donated fencing materials, which are distributed on a needs basis.
 If buying fencing materials is an issue for you, please contact the Camp Coordinator to see what can be done.
 We understand how difficult it can be to ask for this extra help, but please, don’t miss out on having your fencing rebuilt while BlazeAid is in your area.
 You won’t be the first to ask, and you won’t be the last to need a bit of a hand.

-Please register with BlazeAid early so that we can have an idea of how many families in each area are needing help.
+Please register with BlazeAid early so that we can have an idea of how many families in each area need help.
 Once we close a basecamp, we’re not able to provide further assistance to property owners.
 Even if you’ve registered with your local Council/Shire, you still need to contact your local BlazeAid basecamp to register.